What happens when your SSL certificate expires? This.

 - Whatever CA or SSL service you got your SSL certificates from will send you expiration notifications at set intervals starting at 90 days out.
 Make sure that you set these reminders to be sent to a distribution list and not just a single individual.
 The Point-of-Contact you used when getting the certificate issued may not be there by the time it expires.
 Maybe they moved on, got promoted or just drank a little too much at the office Christmas party and got canned—whatever the case you need to make sure the notifications are reaching the right people.

 - Identify the proper channels to escalate reminders as the expiry date approaches.
 For instance, at 90 days out you might just want to have the notification sent to your distribution list.
-At 60 days you have it sent to your list, and to your system admin.
-At 30 days you send it to both the list and the system admin, and now your IT Manager gets looped in.
+At 60 days send it to your distro list, and to your system admin.
+At 30 days you send it to both the list and the system admin, and now your IT Manager gets looped in, too.
+Keep escalating all the way to the CIO or CISO if needed.

 - Decide on what CA(s) you want to work with and then set up CAA records to restrict who can issue for your domains.
 This will help to eliminate the possibility of new rogue certificates being issued.
 The more you can consolidate your PKI into a single platform, the better off you’ll be.

-- Speaking of rogue certificates, find a good scanning tool and then use it regularly to find and track rogue certificates.
+- Speaking of rogue certificates, find a good scanning tool and then use it regularly to find and track rogue certificates by checking the various CT logs.

 So, that’s what happens when your SSL certificate expires

 Forgetting to renew or replace an expiring SSL certificate can happen to anyone.
 But there are a lot of tools available to help minimize the risk that poses.
-The key, as we’ve discussed, is having visibility and good lines of communication so you can get out ahead of expiration.
+The key, as we’ve discussed, is either automation, or at least having visibility and good lines of communication so you can get out ahead of upcoming expirations.